Srikantharun's Engineering Blog

 Technical deep-dives on build systems, toolchains, and cross-platform development

-Engineering insights on ML compilers, hardware simulation, and cross-platform toolchains.
+Engineering insights on ML compilers, hardware simulation, cross-platform toolchains, game analytics, and production LLM systems.

 Understanding Apple’s Debug Symbol Architecture, VSCode Integration, and Bazel Workflows